The portal for Open Enrollment in VTHR is now open until midnight on Nov. 30:

 Flexible Spending Account Plans

-If you take no action, you will NOT be enrolled in the program for 2019.
+If you take no action, you will NOT be enrolled in the FSA program for 2020.

 The health care flexible spending account (FSA) plan includes a provision that will allow participants to carry over up to $500 of unused contributions into the following plan year.
 If you have unused money left in your health care FSA, you can apply up to $500 of the leftover balance to the following plan year account.
 If you have never participated in a health care FSA, now is the time, as this is a great opportunity to sign up for at least $500 since you can avoid losing any unused funds with the $500 carryover provision.
 This plan allows you to have monies deducted from your paycheck on a pre-tax basis to pay for your out-of-pocket expenses, such as your copays, uncovered dental expenses, glasses, etc. It works a lot like the Pre-tax Medical Premium Deductions.
 The money that you contribute to this account is deducted from your gross income first and then your taxes are calculated and deducted after that.
 Therefore, you are paying less in both federal and state taxes.
 To see your individual projected savings, go to: Savings Calculator